RudolfGeosits/MSP430-Emulator/README.md

 You can use this emulator at: http://www.poorhackers.com/emu.html

-NOTE: We are in the process of moving to a web interface!

 - Providing a complete software model of the MSP430 16-bit instruction set
 - An interactive debugger for advanced development and in depth firmware/hardware analysis
 - Peripherals include: